Depression Treatment – Psychology Gold Coast

 Here at Vitality Unleashed Psychology, Ashley Gilmour, Clinical Psychologist specialises in assessment, diagnosis and depression treatment at our Gold Coast Psychology practice and we are able to help you recover from your depression with an evidenced-based psychological approach.

-Vitality Unleashed Psychology provides a Medicare Rebate of $124.50 to individuals with a Mental Health Care Plan from their GP/Psychiatrist, and Bulk-Billing to those with genuine financial hardship.
+Vitality Unleashed Psychology provides a Medicare Rebate of $124.50 to individuals with a Mental Health Care Plan from their GP/Psychiatrist.
 To find out more information about psychology depression treatment under Medicare, click here

 To make an enquiry about how we can help you or to book an appointment at our Gold Coast Psychology practice over the phone,